 c) Don’t base evaluations mostly on feelings.
 Avoid this mistake by specifying, as much as possible, behaviors that will reflect a successful consulting project.

-A major, recent issue found during IRS audits is nonprofits arranging to use what they term as “independent contractors,” but what the IRS concludes are “employees.”
+A major, recent issue found during IRS audits is nonprofits arranging to use what they term “independent contractors,” but what the IRS concludes are “employees.”
 In these cases, the IRS demands the nonprofit pay back taxes and penalties.
 Consequently, a client must be very careful when entering into a relationship with a service provider to ensure the relationship will be deemed an “independent contractor” relationship by the IRS.

-As background, one aspect of the arrangement between a client and consultant is that the client typically does not have to pay benefits and workers compensation, match Social Security payments, and withhold income taxes.
+As background, one aspect of the arrangement between a client and consultant is that the client typically does not have to pay benefits and worker’s compensation, match Social Security payments, and withhold income taxes.
 Consequently, the IRS is quite concerned that clients accurately classify their service providers as “employees” or “independent contractors.”
 There appears to be no clear distinction between the two in the law, and each situation is settled on a case-by-case basis.
-However, there are certain guidelines a nonprofit can follow to minimize the likelihood that IRS will deem a service provider to be an employee.
+However, there are certain guidelines a nonprofit can follow to minimize the likelihood that the IRS will deem a service provider to be an employee.